eljo/site/_guide/01-introduction.md

 Modern codebases might already pass many of the verifications and take less than an hour to get running.
 Old code bases probably won't be so lucky, and could take a week of work to get into shape.
 Trust us, though, it's worth it for all the time you will save going forward!

 You do not need to go "all in" on any of the tools.
 Like most systems, an expert can swap out the various components.
-However you do need to understand all of the concepts to see how the later steps of the pipeline influence the earlier ones, all the way back to what you have to put in the codebase.
+However, you do need to understand all of the concepts to see how the later steps of the pipeline influence the earlier ones, all the way back to what you have to put in the codebase.

 # Background

-The guide and tools are informed by the hands-on experience the team and community at [Convox](https://convox.com) have gained by "Dockerizing" 1000s of apps and deploying them to the AWS EC2 Container Service.
+The guide and tools are informed by the hands-on experience the team and community at [Convox](https://convox.com) have gained by "Dockerizing" thousands of apps and deploying them to the AWS EC2 Container Service.
 Much of that experience is in turn based on years of hands-on experience working on and using the [Heroku](https://heroku.com) platform.

 Now that we we understand the goals, let's take a look at the [five phases of software delivery](/guide/overview/).